Rudd-O/ansible-samples/roles/spectrum2/README.md

 Then, open the *Discover services* dialog.
 You will see the transport listed there.

-Register with the transport now.
+Register with a transport now.
 It will prompt you for the credentials of the service you're planning to log onto.

 For example, if you're logging to Google Hangouts, you'll want to specify